 I’m stealing through a twilit realm, the ancient pale of Whereis,

-Passing chambers of an heiress (with no need to feel embarrassed)
+(though no need to feel embarrassed)

-Through a magic mystic mirror hanging curtainless.
+through a magic mystic mirror hanging curtainless.

 A glimpse down naked alleyways (denuded by the moon) ex-

 carving symbols, round and runic,

-In distended dingy dungeons of uncertainness.
+in distended dingy dungeons of uncertainness.

 In misty streets of cobblestone – ancestral avenues –

-Patchwork paths consume my shoes
+patchwork paths consume my shoes

 floating anywhere they choose),

 to the footprints that confuse

-Of the threaded wooden sticks that stalk a puppet wandering.
+of the threaded wooden sticks that stalk a Puppet wandering.

-Distant dimness bent askew), shifting shadows I pursue
+shifting Shadows I pursue

-Midst the visions of the painted past I can’t help pondering.
+in the visions of the painted past I can’t help pondering.

 Contorted candelabra claw the skyline’s walled suspension,

 – still unlit (in stark dissension),

 in the quiet apprehension

 to the night-time’s bold pretension

-To her power, not to mention,
+to her power, not to mention,

 of the sundown’s black dimension) –

 On exhausted beaten boulevards of foolish fretfulness.